sskenner/sskenner.github.io/_posts/2014-01-31-jekyll-markdown-info.md

   * Unordered
   `*` asterisks, `-` minuses & `+` pluses

     1. First ordered list item
     2. Another item
       * Unordered sub-list.
-  1. Actual numbers don\'t matter, just that it\'s a number
+    1. Any number will do
       1. Ordered sub-list
     4. And another item.

       Some text that should be aligned with the above item.

     * Unordered list can use asterisks
     - Or minuses
     + Or pluses

 * **Links**